dbl-works/checker/README.md

 end
 ```

+### Custom Adapters
+You can pass any class/model that in one way or another implements a `call` methods.
+This gem will figure out, wether to instantiate your passed object (e.g. by calling `.new` or `.instance` on it), or if you passed a class/module that exposes a `.call` class-method.

+**Persistance**: The `call` method expects one argument that is an instance of a `Check` class.
+The aim is to persist this in some form (e.g. by sending it to Slack, another API, or an internal database).
+By default, this will send a notification to slack and persist a record in your local database.

+**JobExecutions**: The `call` method expects no arguments.
+It returns an array of checker-class names mapped to their last execution time.
+The checker service uses this to determin which checkers have to run (remember, each checker can define how often it has to be execute).
+By default, this queries your local database.

 ### Error Handling
 All errors happening within this gem are wrapped in one of these custom error classes:
 - `DBLChecker::Errors::AssertionFailedError` -> an assertion in your check failed.
 This is swallowed and errors are written sent to the persistance layer